blog.bvg.ie

 Choice of framing material

 The material you select for your frames and entryways has a significant impact on overall cost, performance, and long-term maintenance.
-From composite and timber to aluminium or modern frameless designs, the basic makeup of your frames largely determines your budget and durability expectations.
+From composite and timber to aluminum or modern frame-less designs, the basic makeup of your frames largely determines your budget and durability expectations.

-Aluclad frames, combining aluminium exteriors with timber-look interiors, offer durability without the maintenance demands of traditional timber.
+Aluclad frames, combining aluminum exteriors with timber-look interiors, offer durability without the maintenance demands of traditional timber.
 Widely available now, these frames balance visual appeal and longevity.
-Units with aluminium exteriors paired with uPVC interiors are also a more budget-friendly alternative.
+Units with aluminum exteriors paired with uPVC interiors are also a more budget-friendly alternative.

-Aluminium frames are strong, lightweight, and ideal for large openings or modern designs.
+Aluminum frames are strong, lightweight, and ideal for large openings or modern designs.
 They allow for slim profiles, clean lines, and extensive glazing.
-While they tend to be more expensive and less widely available, aluminium systems are ideal for contemporary homes, commercial properties, and architecturally ambitious projects.
+While they tend to be more expensive and less widely available, aluminum systems are ideal for contemporary homes, commercial properties, and architecturally ambitious projects.

 Other considerations also affect cost.
 Frame orientation whether inward or outward opening can impact both installation complexity and functionality.
 Outward-opening units are common in Ireland, while inward-opening or tilt-and-turn designs are often used for ventilation and easier cleaning.